Alemi7523/Alemi7523.github.io/index.md

 Zygarde Cells, we will get a ***Lucky Egg***.

 Be sure to have Metal Poder, 3 Cell Batteries and a Poké Ball before continuing.
-Ig you have been following the guide you should have them all.
+If you have been following the guide you should have them all.
 If you ran out of ordinary Poké Balls just buy one.
 Also, you will need a Spice Powder that can be bought on the Ranger HQ